-Ushguli consists of the four villages Murqmeli, Chashashi, Chvibiani and Shibiani, which line up along the river for a distance of two kilometres.
-From Shibiani, the highest village, it is only eight kilometres to the Shkhara Glacier.
+Ushguli consists of the four villages Murqmeli, Chashashi, Chvibiani and Shibiani, which line up along the river for a distance of two kilometers.
+From Shibiani, the highest village, it is only eight kilometers to the Shkhara Glacier.
 The route is very popular with hikers.

 The village of Ushguli, part of the UNESCO world cultural heritage since 1996.

 The approximately 250 inhabitants of Ushguli make their living from agriculture and more and more from tourism.
 Various families have converted their houses into simple guesthouses, offering their guests rooms and cooking for them.

 Svan defense towers are up to 25 meters high

 The tourists come primarily because of the old houses with their Svan defense towers, which are part of the UNESCO world cultural heritage since 1996.
 The oldest towers date back to the 8th and 9th centuries.
 However, there are also towers that are just over 200 years old.
 In the past, the Svanetian fortified towers fulfilled several tasks: On the one hand, they served the families as living space, on the other hand as protection – partly against unpleasant intruders, but also against avalanches and other whims of nature.
 They were also signal towers and guard posts.

 The fortified towers were mostly attached directly to the house, but there are also free-standing towers.
 The house in Svaneti is called Machubi.
 On the ground floor, there was always a fireplace, which served the families as a cooking place, living space and of course as heating.
 The livestock was kept in the same room, so it was also stable.
 The hay was stored on the upper floor.